le-chang/nf-genetic-correlations/README.md

 ```

 2. **1000 Genomes Reference or UK Biobank reference (for LAVA)**
 Download European PLINK reference files as described in the LAVA reference guide or download UK Biobank reference files as described in the LAVA reference guide.
+Note that LAVA developers highly recommend to use the UK Biobank reference file.

 Place 1000 Genomes Reference contents in:
  ```bash